nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 #### Playing with ROP and finishing the exploit

-Once I got the test working, I decided to explore how was possible to build what I think is a reliable exploit, for that, I've tried to avoid fixing addressess other than the ones from the `uClibc` and use ROP.
+Once I got the test working, I decided to explore how it was possible to build what I think is a reliable exploit, for that, I've tried to avoid fixing addresses other than the ones from the `uClibc` and use ROP.

 To be able to do that I needed different ROP gadgets that would perform the steps previously mentioned.
 To find them I performed some (slowly and painfull) manual work and complemented it with [devtty0's Ghidra scripts helpes](https://github.com/tacnetsol/ghidra_scripts/).